sustainablebasis/sequelize/CQLPROPOSAL.md

 Changes required:
 * Add cassandra dialect to the switchcase
 * Add cassandra specific options and config (It seems like this should be moved to the /lib/dialects folder to separate the concerns and make it easier to refactor as a plugin later?
 Perhaps a options.js file in the dialect folder?)
 This config script would also have to remove sql specific concepts.
-* `Sequelize.protoype.define` may need to be overloaded in the dialect folder since some of the SQL concepts don't apply to CQL.
+* `Sequelize.protoype.define` may need to override in the dialect folder since some of the SQL concepts don't apply to CQL.
 I imagine you would want it to throw a fault if an SQL option is passed to a cassandra model definition.
 Not quite sure the best way to handle this?
-* `Sequelize.prototype.query` may need to be overloaded in the dialect folder to customize it for CQL.
+* `Sequelize.prototype.query` may need to override in the dialect folder to customize it for CQL.
 Same issues as last point.
-* `Sequelize.prototype.transaction` may need to be overloaded due to different [Cassandra Transaction Management](https://docs.datastax.com/en/cassandra/2.0/cassandra/dml/dml_about_transactions_c.html)
+* `Sequelize.prototype.transaction` may need to override due to different [Cassandra Transaction Management](https://docs.datastax.com/en/cassandra/2.0/cassandra/dml/dml_about_transactions_c.html)

 ## /lib/dialects/cassandra
 Create the following files